aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

 .. code-block:: idl

-   sclear                                               # ensures that the memory buffer is cleared getsigref, 80, 76, intnum=50, plnum=0, fdnum=0       # reduces the first polarization
+   sclear                                                                       ; ensures that the memory buffer is cleared getsigref, 80, 76, intnum=50, plnum=0, fdnum=0, units='Ta*', tau=0.03        ; calls the first polarization
-   accum                                                # loads the spectrum into the memory buffer getsigref, 80, 76, intnum=5-, plnum=1, fdnum=0       # reduces the second polarization
+   accum                                                                        ; loads the spectrum into the memory buffer getsigref, 80, 76, intnum=5-, plnum=1, fdnum=0, units='Ta*', tau0.03         ; calls the second polarization
-   accum                                                # loads the spectrum into the memory buffer ave                                                  # averages the two spectra together gsmooth, 11                                          # applies smoothing kernel over 11 channels
+   accum                                                                        ; loads the spectrum into the memory buffer ave                                                                          ; averages the two spectra together gsmooth, 11                                                                  ; applies smoothing kernel over 11 channels

 This results in a spectrum that looks like: